astropy/astropy/docs/cosmology/index.rst

 dark energy model by using one of its subclasses instead, such as `~astropy.cosmology.core.LambdaCDM`.

-You can create a new `LambdaCDM` object with arguments giving the hubble parameter, omega matter and omega dark energy (all at z=0):
+You can create a new `~astropy.cosmology.core.LambdaCDM` object with arguments giving the hubble parameter, omega matter and omega dark energy (all at z=0):

   >>> from astropy.cosmology import LambdaCDM
   >>> cosmo = LambdaCDM(H0=70, Om0=0.3, Ode0=0.7)